digiLab-ai/uncertainty-engine-sdk/README.md

 ### Creating a client

 All interactions with the Uncertainty Engine API are performed via a `Client`.
-The client will use the production environment by default:
+The client can be defined as follows:

 ```python
 from uncertainty_engine import Client